imdeepmind/NeuralPy/README.md

 Currently, this library is at a very early stage of development.
 I'll add a proper README later.

-Open the `example.py` file to see the library in action.

 ## NeuralPy Release Plan
 Here is a list if things that I want to add in the library before the `0.1.0-alpha` release.
   * [ ] Models